itirabasso/buidler-erasure/README.md

   }
 ```

-- `deploySetup`: defines the nmr token, registries and factories of your erasure setup.
+- `deploySetup`: the erasure deploy setup.
-- `getDeployedAddresses`: a function that retrieves the addresses of a given contract name.
+- `getDeployedAddresses`: a function that retrieves the deployed addresses of a given contract name.
-- `getDeployedContracts`: a function that retrieves the contracts of a given contract name.
+- `getDeployedContracts`: a function that retrieves the deployed contracts of a given contract name.
 - `saveDeployedContract`: store a contract's address into the deployment state.
 - `getContractInstance`: retrieves an instance of a contract attached to an address